chesko256/Arissa/readmes/arissa_TWR_readme.txt

       Effect: Leaves your service.
 You can wait and recruit her again.

-Special note: Arissa abhors cannibalism.
+Special note: Arissa hates cannibalism.
 If you feed on someone while wearing the Ring of Namira while Arissa is in your service, she will leave permanently.
 You will not be able to re-recruit her after this, so be careful!

-Currently, Arissa is ambivalent towards vampirism and lycanthropy.
+Currently, Arissa is accepting towards vampirism and lycanthropy.

 ==================================
 Town Roaming and Theft